nicojoystick/truex-modular-html5-template/README.md

 _Vast Video support to be implemented._

 ####TXCreative Module
 The TXCreative Module is the **MEAT** of your creative.
 This is where all of your **CUSTOM** codes will go, meaning, all of your creative's "logic" will be run through here.
-This makes it much more easier to build an ad since you have a "central" location of all your custom codes.
+This makes it much more easier to build an ad since you have a "central" location for all your custom codes.

 You can also write your main creative's logic on a separate javascript file and call it's init function inside this module.